 Who Is Michael Strahan?

-Retired NFL defensive lineman Michael Anthony Strahan was born in Houston, Texas, in 1971.
+Michael Strahan is an NFL defensive lineman turned morning show host.
 After playing for Texas Southern University, Strahan was selected by the New York Giants in the 1993 NFL draft.
 Over the course of his long career, Strahan became one of the league's all-time QB sack leaders.
 Following his retirement in 2008, Strahan eased into a new career in television.
 In September 2012, Strahan became the new co-host of the morning television program Live!
 With Kelly and Michael and later moved to Good Morning America.

 Even before Strahan had left the game of football, it was generally believed that he had a future in television.
 Following his retirement, Strahan was hired as a football analyst with FOX Sports.
 He's also done several commercials for the Subway sandwich chain.